bain3/pronotepy/README.md

 ## Contributing

 Feel free to contribute anything.
 Any help is appreciated.
 To contribute, please create a pull request with your changes.

+Setting up the development environment is just cloning the repository and making sure you have all the dependencies by running pip with the requirements.txt file.

 ## Adding content